West Highland Way: A guide to the trek

 The final stage leaves the shelter of Kinlochleven to climb through woods to reach a high valley.
 Follow the valley on a track with the Mamores to your right.
 Drop down to Glen Nevis through forest, arriving near the foot of Ben Nevis having seen the huge bulk of its Western slopes from your trail.
 Easy valley walking then brings you to the centre of Fort William and the end of your quest.
 Well done!

-Hike the West Highlan Way with Alpine Exploratory
+Hike the West Highland Way with Alpine Exploratory

 Alpine Exploratory offers a self-guided walking holiday along the whole West Highland Way.